Vladosik12333/blog-service-java/readme.md

 # Blog Service Java

-The Java service serves as a kind of social network allowing CRUD operations on posts and reactions.
+The Java service serves as a REST API for social network allowing CRUD operations on posts and reactions.
 Also, it includes authentication and authorization functionality using a JWT token.